GonzaloRodriguezBlanco/suspicious-reading-detector/README.md

 which detects the suspicious readings in himself.
 There are several port Interfaces to "interact" with the domain layer:

 1. *InputPortInterface* to setParams and launch the execution of the use case.
-2. *OutputPortInterface* to obtain the result of the execution.
-3. *ClientRepositoryInterface* to obtain data from the infrastructure layer
+2. *ClientRepositoryInterface* to obtain data from the infrastructure layer
+3. *ClientRepositoryFactoryInterface* to obtain an instance of ClientRepositoryInterface

-For the application layer the idea was to use the symfony/console component which implements the OuputPort and it has injected the inputPortInterface.
+For the application layer the idea was to use the symfony/console component which has injected the inputPortInterface.

+The infrastructure layer implements two ClientRepositoryInterface, one of them to obtain data from CSV files and another to obtain data from XML files.
+This layer also implements the factory ClientRepositoryFactoryInterface which knows the repository implementations and provides the proper repository instance based on file extension (.csv or .xml) in the uri passed to the factory.

 ## About Docker

-This project uses a two stages Dockerfile, although it is not refined at all.
+This project uses a two stages Dockerfile.

 ## About Git

 Normally I use Gitflow as strategy, Conventional commit messages and atomic commits.
-You can check another projects in my public GitHub profiles if you are looking for examples.
-Due to the lack of time this is going to be committed as an only commit.
+You can check another projects in my public GitHub profiles if you are looking for examples. ~~Due to the lack of time this is going to be committed as an only commit.~~ Additional commits has been made to have a functional project.

 ## About tests